How to prepare your trip in Laos

 - Backpack, not heavy. (to carry by yourself)

 - Mosquito repellent

 - Sunscreen cream, sunglasses, hat,…

 - Flashlight (in case of power cut)

 - Camera, portable battery

-- Soccer ball with a pump, color pencils, school equipments to donate on the way (more info about donation)
+- Soccer ball with a pump, color pencils, school equipment to donate on the way